 A: Yes.
 ASALH maintains record of no shows and this information is used in the proposal evaluation process for two years.

 ASALH FREQUENTLY ASKED QUESTIONS GUIDE (FAQ) FOR POSTER SESSIONS

-Posters typically include pictures, data, graphs, diagrams and narrative text on boards that are approximately 40×32 inches.
-Authors are required to present their posters during scheduled times during the meeting.
+Posters typically include pictures, data, graphs, diagrams and narrative text.
+Authors are required to present their posters during the scheduled times during the meeting.
 These presentations are more like elevator speeches that summarize the poster content with attendees that stop by the poster to view it and ask questions.
 Helpful tips on creating posters are available at these links: